Skip navigation

 New Zealand-based researchers are world leaders in natural hazards research.
 Our Ivan Skinner award recognises exceptional research talent.

 The Ivan Skinner Award is an annual award worth $15,000.
-It aims to advance the common interest of Toka Tū Ake EQC and the New Zealand Society for Earthquake Engineering (NZSEE) in promoting research that reduces the impacts of earthquakes on New Zealand communities.
+It aims to advance the common interests of NHC Toka Tū Ake and the New Zealand Society for Earthquake Engineering (NZSEE).
+The award promotes the advancement of either research, the practice of earthquake engineering, and earthquake resilience, or all – reducing the impacts of earthquakes on New Zealand communities.

-• an earthquake engineering researcher who has already demonstrated high promise with early achievements
+• earthquake engineering researchers who have already demonstrated high promise with early achievements

-• an undergraduate student or individual holding other relevant qualifications, who shows exceptional promise in contributing to the field of earthquake engineering research
+• students or individuals holding other relevant qualifications, who show exceptional promise in contributing to the field of earthquake engineering research

-• someone employed in a role in which earthquake engineering research is relevant and undertaken.
+• practitioners employed in a role where earthquake-engineering and earthquake resilience is relevant and undertaken

 Apply for the award(external link)